- Popular Searches

 - Complaints related to state consumer protection laws (e.g., laws related to fraud or false advertising) shall be referred to the Tennessee Division of Consumer Affairs and shall be reviewed and handled by that unit.

-For a list of SARA member States, please visit the NC-SARA website.
-Student residing in non-SARA states should consult their respective State of residence for further instruction for filing a complaint.
+- Students residing in non-SARA states, currently California only, should consult their respective state of residence for further instructions for filing a complaint.